-The Human Rights In The West Bank Program offered at Engage in the West Bank in Hebron, Palestine, is designed to introduce you to the concept of Palestinian human rights in a setting that will help you grow both personally and professionally.
-We offer a fantastic opportunity for students to gain experience in fields like international law, diplomacy, and humanitarian aid whilst also developing their intercultural and Arabic language skills.
-Participants in this Program will aim to increase societal awareness about the human rights situation in the West Bank whilst also supporting local communities through education.
+The Human Rights In The West Bank Program offered at Engage in the West Bank in Hebron, Palestine, is designed to introduce you to Palestinian human rights in a setting that will help you grow personally and professionally.
+We offer a fantastic opportunity for students to gain experience in international law, diplomacy, and humanitarian aid while developing their intercultural and Arabic language skills.
+Participants in this program will aim to increase societal awareness about the human rights situation in the West Bank while supporting local communities through education.

 Engage in the West Bank offers human rights internships and volunteer programs year-round, for periods of between 1 and 13 weeks, with the choice of start and end dates entirely up to the participant.
 The program also allows you to study and practice Ammiya (Palestinian Arabic).
 Furthermore, for each week in which you stay with us, you are eligible for three hours of Arabic instruction from qualified, experienced Palestinian teachers as a volunteer in the Program.

-You will interact with Palestinian and international NGOs, staff members, professors of law, students, and human rights activists in addition to joining excursions to Palestinian refugee camps and human rights organizations.
-This will bring the benefit of advancing your academic work and will develop your conversational and classroom Arabic skills.
+You will interact with Palestinian and international NGOs, staff members, professors of law, students, and human rights activists and join excursions to Palestinian refugee camps and human rights organizations.
+This will advance your academic work and develop your conversational and classroom Arabic skills.

 The Human Rights Internship Program in Palestine is open to: